Timothy Johnson (medical journalist): Medical career

 For many years he has been a member of the faculty of the Harvard Medical School at Harvard University and on the staff of Massachusetts General Hospital, a teaching hospital of the Harvard Medical School and a biomedical research facility in Boston, Massachusetts.

 Television career

 Early television career

 Johnson started his television career in the 1970s at WRGB in Schenectady, New York while at Albany Medical Center.
-He moved to Boston in 1972 and became a charter staffer at newly-signed-on WCVB-TV's Sunday Open House with a live, weekly segment interviewing other medical professionals about current medical issues.
+He moved to Boston in 1972 and became a charter staffer at newly-signed-on WCVB-TV's Sunday Open House with a live, weekly segment interviewing other medical professionals about medical issues.
 He also hosted "House Call", a half-hour weekly series on answering health-related questions from viewers and interviewing doctors and nurses on various health topics.
 The show was popular and won WCVB-TV an Emmy.

 He later became host of HealthBeat, a national health TV magazine program, produced at WCVB-TV and syndicated by Metromedia (the station's then-parent company) from 1982 to 1984.